 The -b flag (which requires an extra argument) directs ikarus to use the specified boot file as the initial system boot file.
 The boot file is a binary file that contains all the code and data of the Scheme system.
-In the absence of -b flag, the executable will use the default boot file.
-Running ikarus -h shows the location where the default boot file was installed.
+In the absence of -b flag, the executable attempts to guess the location of the boot file using the following strategy: